Investing to Protect the United States and the World against Antimicrobial Resistance

 The AR Investment Map showcases CDC's critical activities in the U.S. and abroad to combat antimicrobial resistance with investments in laboratory and epidemiological expertise and public health innovation.
 CDC supports most of these activities through its AR Solutions Initiative, while also leveraging investments from successful programs across the agency for maximum efficiency.

-The map also includes projects related to combating antimicrobial resistance that are funded by supplemental appropriations provided to CDC to respond to the COVID-19 pandemic, such as the American Rescue Plan Act or the CARES Act.
+The map also includes projects related to combating antimicrobial resistance that are funded by one-time CDC supplemental appropriations.
 These activities are also highlighted in a fact sheet.

 Go To CDC's Antimicrobial Resistance Website